 Check out the price of Sony PlayStation in Nepal

 Nintendo Switch comes with a 6.2-inch LCD panel with touch support.
 The resolution here is 1280 x 720 pixels.
-But the size of the screen shouldn’t be a problem as you can always detach the screen and dock it into television with a larger screen.
+But the size of the screen shouldn’t be a problem as you can always detach the screen and dock it into a television with a larger screen.

 The screen on the Lite is the same except for the size which is reduced to just 5.5-inch.
 The type of panel and the resolution remain the same but you won’t have the privilege of docking it into a larger screen.
-The color and the brightness level is the same on both the consoles.
+The color and the brightness level are the same on both the consoles.

 Talking about the battery, Nintendo Switch comes with a bigger Lithium-ion battery of 4310mAh capacity compared to the 3570mAh Lithium-ion battery on the Lite console.
 But that latter has a smaller screen to power so let’s check the battery endurance in little more detail.

 At the time of its release, the Nintendo Switch had terrible battery life.
 In the best scenario, it lasted only 6.5 hours and could be dead within 2.5 hours depending upon the game being played.
 However, it has been solved in the later releases and the newer Switch promises a battery life of between 4.5 to 9 hours.
-So, you would want to check the original packaging properly before you cash in your money for a second hand Nintendo Switch.
-A small hint to help you guys check – newer batches come on a red packaging instead of the white.
+So, you would want to check the original packaging properly before you cash in your money for a second-hand Nintendo Switch.
+A small hint to help you guys check – newer batches come on red packaging instead of white.
 On the other hand, the Switch Lite battery run can last anywhere between 3 to 7 hours.

 Game and Gameplay Modes